NguyenBach/gxdangian.org/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 5.4.3 =
+* Fix: Remove the UpdraftPlus links.

+= 5.4.1 =
+* Fix: Issues where happening with a few themes (actually the pagebuilder they use) after the last update.
+* Update: Lazysizes 4.0.4.

 = 5.4.0 =
 * Update: Removed annoying message that could appear by mistake in the admin.